-In the government-wide financial statements, and proprietary fund types in the fund financial statements, long-term obligations are reported as liabilities in the applicable governmental activities, business-type activities, or proprietary fund type statement of net position.
+In the government-wide financial statements, and proprietary fund types in the fund financial statements, long-term obligations are reported as liabilities in the applicable governmental activities, business-type activities, or proprietary fund type statement of net assets.
 Bond premiums and discounts, are deferred and amortized over the life of the bonds using the bonds-outstanding method.
 Bonds payable are reported net of the applicable bond premium or discount.
+Bond issuance costs are reported as deferred charges and amortized over the term of the related debt.